maniospas/smoll/docs/tutorial_cli.md

 This is surprisingly non-trivial in that we need to obtain, among all the natural and float number converters, the ones that *could* have output `x`.
 The set of those functions is `type (nat|float)->x`.
-Then, we pass `2` as an argument to select the converter that actually can convert it to the same type as `x`.
+Once those are selected, pass `2` as an argument to select the converter that actually can convert it to the same type as `x`.
-This is shown below, but let us not take up some time here because it is more of a curio than a frequently occuring pattern.
+This is shown below, but let us not take up time here because this is more of a curio than a frequently occuring pattern.

 ```python
 import "std/core.s"